-- All conditions of SEPA's GBR13 will be strictly adhered to, with most relevant rules for removing the vegetated bar summarised below: - Sediment removal will not result in the bed of the upstream watercourse to be lower than the base of the culvert, and no steps will be created. - Removed sediment will not be placed on the bank of the watercourse. - Activity will not pollute the water environment. - The parking of machinery/personnel and storage of equipment on road verges and adjacent habitats will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) will be reinstated as much as is practicable.

-- Best practice measures to prevent contamination of soils through loss of containment will be strictly adhered to. - Topsoil and subsoil reused onsite will be spread evenly in a single layer <200 mm in height to ensure the soil profile is maintained across the works location. - Multiple handling of soil derived from excavations will be minimised.
+- The parking of machinery/personnel and storage of equipment on road verges and adjacent habitats will be minimised as far as is reasonably practicable. - Upon completion of the works, any damage to the local landscape (i.e. damage to grass verges) will be reinstated as much as is practicable. - Best practice measures to prevent contamination of soils through loss of containment will be strictly adhered to. - Topsoil and subsoil reused on site will be spread evenly in a single layer less than 200 mm in height to ensure the soil profile is maintained across the works location. - Multiple handling of soil derived from excavations will be minimised.
 The extent and duration of exposed soil will be kept to the minimum required for the works.